KalinkaAleksandrova/Python/README.md

-# Python Projects for Beginners
+# Python for Beginners

- This project is made to help me practice and improve my  problem-solving skills through some fun and practical projects.
+ This projects are made to help me practice and improve my  problem-solving skills through some fun and practical projects.